StephenChips/Pasta/doc/pasta-lang.md

         "-": write x - y;
         "*": write x * y;
         "/": write x / y;
-    else
-        write "unknown operator";
     end;
 end.
 ```
+Notice:

-The else ... end is optional, and the label should be capatible to the id.
+1. The else ... end is optional.
+2. Labels' type: integer, real, boolean, enumerate, and string.

+2. The label cannot be duplicated.
 ### Program Structure
 #### Functions And Procedures
 Both functions and procedures are subproblems that may take some argments, or does not take any, then execute some code.
 The difference between two of them is that function will return a value after it finished.